cirosantilli/jamesmolloy-kernel-development-tutorials/README.md

 TODO:

 - tutorials 8 - 10 are not working, because we could not make 8 work on GRUB2.
 See [8_vfs](8_vfs/README.md).

+## About

+This is an OS development tutorial that creates progressively complex OSes based on the code of the previous one.

+It uses GRUB and C.

+Since Molloy did not use source control + bug tracker, a list of known bugs grew at: <http://wiki.osdev.org/James_Molloy's_Tutorial_Known_Bugs>